dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 Docker Software
 ---------------

+We will begin by launching a terminal window in which we can execute commands.
+Do this by running **xterm** on a Linux machine, opening the **Terminal** app on a Mac, or launching a terminal emulator on Windows.

 We assume that you are working on a machine on which the Docker software has already been installed.
 METviewer uses container orchestration provided by Docker-Compose.
 Let's make sure that both docker and docker-compose are available in your path.